Celia Ireland

 Celia Ireland (born 16 May 1966) is an Australian actress.
 She is best known for her role as Regina Butcher on the television series All Saints and her Logie award winning role as Liz Birdsworth on the prison drama series Wentworth.

 Early life

 Celia Ireland was born in Newcastle, New South Wales on 16 May 1966.
 She lived in Haig Street, Belmont, City of Lake Macquarie, New South Wales, Australia with a large cast of older sisters and a brother.
 Celia attended Saint Joseph's Primary School, Belmont, Saint Mary's Catholic High School, Gateshead, City of Lake Macquarie, New South Wales and later Saint Anne's/Saint Pius X College, Adamstown (Newcastle), New South Wales, Australia.
 Currently, she often visits Canberra, ACT and enjoys shopping and eating out.

+Personal life

+Ireland has two children, one is an actress.
+During her acting hiatus, Ireland took up writing.

 Career

 Ireland made her television debut in 1992 when she made a guest appearance on the Australian television series Police Rescue.
 What followed was a number of guesting roles on television series such as A Country Practice, Water Rats and Murder Call, to name but a few and the feature films Dallas Dolls in 1994, which was her film debut; Dad and Dave: On Our Selection, Floating Life, Idiot Box and Thank God He Met Lizzie, with Cate Blanchett; all of which she appeared in throughout the nineties.

 In 1997, Ireland played Rosy's mother Filameena in the Australian children's television series Swinging for ABC TV.

 In 1998, Ireland went on to voice Boronia in the Australian children's animated television series Petals for ABC TV and Mrs. Simms in the Australian children's animated television series Seaside Hotel for Seven Network and Yoram Gross EM TV in 2003.

 In 1999, Ireland was cast as Regina Butcher on the Seven Network drama series All Saints, first appearing during the series' second season.
 She left the series in 2005 during season eight after the character of Regina was written out.